 There are no known cases of transmission of diseases or parasitoids to humans from the consumption of insects (on the condition that the insects are handled under the same sanitary conditions as any other food).
 Allergies may occur, however, that are comparable with allergies to crustaceans, which are also invertebrates.
 Compared to mammals and birds, insects may pose less risk of transmitting zoonotic infections to humans.

 FAO promotes entomophagy – technical term for eating insects – and has published several researches, including this book Edible Insects – Future prospects for food and feed security.
 To stay informed about the topic you can subscribe to our newsletter or follow us on facebook, instagram, twitter.
-Also on entomofago.eu you can find several articles and insights on the topic.
+We write and post about edible insects, insect-based new products, superfoods and the latest healthy food trends.
+Also on entomofago.eu you can find several articles and insights on these topics

 Current legislation on edible insects is not standardized within Eu member states.
 Purchase from EU countries where selling and consuming edible insects is not allowed may cause customs problems for which we’ll be not responsible for.